 Welding’s animus was such that he even found space in a review of Ella Fitzgerald’s Get Happy! to take a swipe at Previn, writing that Fitzgerald “even manages, for example, to infuse Andre Previn’s treacly Like Young with a semblance of life—no mean feat, to be sure.”
 (There are many pejorative words that a critic might plausibly apply to “Like Young,” but treacly is not, to my ear, one of them.)

-There’s a very good (and, in many ways, beneficial) reason for this sudden animus, and that’s the professionalization of jazz criticism.
+There’s a very good (and, in many ways, beneficial) reason for this sudden censure, and that’s the professionalization of jazz criticism.
 What used to be the province of sincere but amateur enthusiasts had been taken over by full-time writers, many emulating the New Criticism in literary studies.
 The lantern in the church of this new jazz criticism was the 1958 founding, by Martin Williams and Nat Hentoff, of The Jazz Review, a decidedly serious, intellectual, in-depth magazine.
 In simple terms, the original goals of the New Criticism were twofold: to approach texts in and of themselves, without the distortion of the societal conditions that surrounded their creation, and to use that analysis to establish a canon against which any new work should be judged.
 Applied to jazz, the two aims were often in tension—how could you establish a jazz canon, a catalog of what really mattered in jazz, without reference to where the music came from and who first made it?
 The first goal might have been benign toward someone like Previn; the second goal most definitely was not.
 Williams laid out his idea of the canon most explicitly in his 1970 book The Jazz Tradition, which established the lineage of an art form originated by black musicians in New Orleans, then spread via the Great Migration to Kansas City, Harlem, Chicago, and from there to the rest of the world—King Oliver and Jelly Roll Morton to Louis Armstrong to Duke Ellington to Charlie Parker.
 In the original edition, Previn received but a single mention, as a “borderline jazzman” who played a “glib, virtuosic” imitation of Horace Silver.

 It’s hard to tell what Previn made of all this.
 In his memoir, there are a few witty cracks of a kind to indicate that Previn regarded (or wanted the reader to think he regarded) critics as passing irritants and necessary evils.
 One might consider some recordings a sign that he took critical brickbats more personally: King Size! showing that Previn could work outside the Broadway-show album format, Like Previn! proof of his abilities as a jazz composer, 4 to Go! a demonstration that, whatever the critics might say, the “real” jazz musicians with whom they kept comparing Previn were his peers.
 (Maybe all the insistent exclamation points were intentional.)